An infusion of Speckle Park over Charolais at Dorrigo has boosted yield and consistency in Scott and Denna Beaumont’s feedlot finished product.

 Funny thing they couldn’t seem to get any semen out of him – more for insurance purposes than for sale – yet the keen young Speckle managed to serve 100 females in two separate 10-week joinings with only one failing to go into calf but another cow produced twins.

-After three seasons the Beaumont’s sold him direct to the meatworks for $2500 with no one quibbling about his cost.
+A later Speckle/ Brahman bull, a ‘Brahckle’, was purchased for $3000 and moved the progeny towards the Beaumont’s desired 15 per cent Brahman content.
+They later sold him to the meatworks for $2400 with no one quibbling about his cost.
 But that was where the bargain with Speckles ended.
-Their next bull cost $7000 and the quality wasn’t as sharp as their first.

 Lately top Speckle Park bulls are selling for $14,000, just too dear for a commercial cattle producer.
 “Bids like that just blow us out of the water,” said Mr Beaumont.
 “We’ve dealt with those high prices by buying lesser quality bulls, but we’re not so happy with the result.

-To keep up the vigour in their calves the Beaumonts also use a Droughtmaster bull to deliver true hybrid health and in the high rainfall district Bos indicus content, about 25 per cent, is a noticeable asset.
+To keep up the vigour in their calves the Beaumonts also use a Droughtmaster bull to deliver true hybrid health and in the high rainfall district as they chase Bos indicus content to about 15 per cent because, they say, the cross produces a noticeable asset.

 The benefit of Speckle Park infusion is clear when calves from Charolais females are sold by the Beaumont family, Dorrigo, direct to Woolworths – less bone more fat and better marbling is an obvious gain that helps product meet the grid.